The Importance of Africa's Principal Ports

 Western Africa’s Maritime Gateways

 Western Africa depends on several principal ports to support its trade and economic activities.
 The Port of Abidjan in Ivory Coast acts as a gateway not only for the country but also for neighboring landlocked nations.
-It specialises in exporting commodities such as cocoa and coffee, which are key to the region’s economy.
+It specializes in exporting commodities such as cocoa and coffee, which are key to the region’s economy.
 Additionally, it handles machinery and other industrial goods.

 The Port of Tema in Ghana is another major container port with extensive facilities.
 It supports Ghana’s growing trade volumes and connects the country to international markets.
 Nearby, the Port of Lomé in Togo serves as a critical hub for container transshipment, helping redistribute cargo across West Africa.